cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

   platforms on mixing of two languages.
 It categorizes statements into six groups based on emotions [@fa18-523-67-NLP-Art-3].

-- Sematic Role Labelling:

-> "SRL works by giving a semantic role to a sentence.
-For example, in the PropBank formalism, one assigns roles to words that are arguments of a verb in the sentence [@fa18-523-67-NLP-Art-4]".
+- Sematic Role Labelling: SRL works by giving a semantic role to a sentence. like assigning roles to words that are arguments of a verb in the sentence [@fa18-523-67-NLP-Art-4]".

 # Applications of NLP